Managing small-acreage horse farms in Central and Eastern Oregon

 Limited turnout

 Limited turnout allows horses daily access to pasture for very short periods.
 With this approach, horses spend most of their time in the dry lot with daily turnout periods of an hour or two.
 This strategy works well on small acreages, particularly with pastures that cannot support longer grazing periods.
 It also can help maintain horses in proper body condition.
-Turnout to pasture provides exercise and may save money on feed costs by substituting pasture for some hay, grain and concentrates.
+Turn out to pasture provides exercise and may save money on feed costs by substituting pasture for hay and grain.

 Rotational grazing